RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 ## Configuration Contents

 The INI files contain configuration properties in the form `Name=Value` and are grouped by section headers with the following syntax `[<type>:<section name>]`; where `<type>` is either `domain`, `node`, or `waveform`.
-All service configuration files will contain a required property `DOMAIN_NAME` which is used by the AdminService to group services by domains, and used to define the service's name.
+All service configuration files will contain a required property `DOMAIN_NAME` which is used by the AdminService to group services by domain, and used to define the service's name.
 The complete definition for each type of service configuration file is covered in the following sections.

 - [Domain Manager Configuration File]({{< relref "manual/appendices/adminservice/configuration/domainmanager.md" >}})
 - [Device Manager Configuration File]({{< relref "manual/appendices/adminservice/configuration/devicemanager.md" >}})